 Kuya Lando, our head guide, oriented us about the safety, including the dos and don’ts.
 He also checked our gears and flashlights to make sure that they are dependable.
 Since Sir Joni was barred to enter any cave in Samar, he entrusted us to the expert guidance of Kuya Lando and Mang Remy.
 Two LGU-provided guides, Jason and Alvin, were also with us that day.

 We entered Gobingob Cave past four in the afternoon.
 The mouth was so enormous.
-We were like plankton being fed to a mouth of a whale shark.
+We were like tiny planktons being fed to a mouth of a whale shark.

 The Baseball Field

-The baseball field is also cave cricket infested.
+The baseball field is also infested by cave crickets.
 They are harmless, but they could disturb you in your sleep.

-When we reached the campsite, we rested a bit and prepared our dinner.
+When we reached the campsite, we rested a bit, and then prepared our dinner.
+Our day did not end after dinner, by the way.

-It was already past seven in the evening when we started the spelunking proper.
-We left our stuff in the camp, brought the essentials, such as water and camera, and then trekked to Perno, the farthest mapped chamber of Gobingob.
+It was already past seven when we started the spelunking proper.
+We left our stuff in the camp, brought the essentials, such as water and camera, and then trekked to Perno, the farthest mapped chamber of Gobingob Cave.
 Our guides had different and unclear stories as to why the place was named Perno, so asked them about it when you happen to visit Calbiga.

 Anyway, that was supposed to be a three-and-a-half-hour trek, but we did not complete it.
 Our guides told us that the formations are the same.
 Since we were all tired—it was already 10PM that time—we agreed not to proceed.
 We had no regrets though.
 We had already seen a lot of speleothem.
 Some were white, ivory, crystalline, and glittering.
 Others were colossal, forming columns and towers cones.